philzook58/philzook58.github.io/_posts/2026-03-26-thin_hash_cons_codebruijn.md

 I previously discussed

 - <https://www.philipzucker.com/thin1/> Thinnings are descriptions of how to prune a list down.
 Concretely, they are a bitvector of which pieces you take and which you leave.
 This pruning is related to weakening of list-like contexts/environments.
 - <https://www.philipzucker.com/thin_monus_uf/> How you can have a union find with thinning annotations on the edges.
 This can be seen as a union find describing sublist relationships for opaque identifiers in addition to equality relationships.
+This might be useful for mundane compiler analysis purposes if you have vector or list datatypes

 Here I show a kind of alpha invariant hash cons that uses thinnings.
 This is a "co de bruijn" style hash cons using similar ideas to McBride's <https://arxiv.org/pdf/1807.04085> Everybody’s Got To Be Somewhere (indeed this line of thought was kicked off by some stuff McBride said on Mastodon).